Akuli/jou/README.md

 ```
 $ make test         # Run all tests quickly.
 Good for local development.
 $ make valgrind     # Run some of the tests with valgrind.
-$ make fulltest     # This is slow.
+$ make fulltest     # Very slow.
 Includes the other two.
 Runs in CI.
 ```

 Each of these commands: